-MUSIC MINISTRIES PROGRAM R. Irving Van Hooser, D.M.A. • Program Chair
+MUSIC PROGRAM Christopher Ellis, D.A. • Program Chair

 Musical talent is a gift from God, which the Christian should develop and use for His glory.
-The Music Ministries program helps the student to formulate a Biblical philosophy of music and ministry and hone those skills that will enable him or her to provide excellent spiritual and musical leadership in the music ministries of a local church and in an educational context.
-A student may choose to major in Sacred Music, in Music Education (K-8, 5-12, or both), or add a music ministries minor to another program in the Division of Christian Ministries.
+The Music program helps the student to formulate a Biblical philosophy of music and ministry and hone those skills that will enable him or her to provide excellent spiritual and musical leadership in the music ministries of a local church and in an educational or professional music context.
+A student may choose to major in Sacred Music, in Music Education (K-8, 5-12, or both), or add a music minor to another program in the Division of Christian Ministries.

-MUSIC MINISTRIES PROGRAM GOALS
+MUSIC PROGRAM GOALS